Virginia Cavaliers football: 1996: #24 Virginia 20 – #6 North Carolina 17

-1998: Virginia 36 – Virginia Tech 32
+1998: #16 Virginia 36 – #20 Virginia Tech 32

 Virginia ended the 1998 regular season with a 36–32 victory at Virginia Tech in the greatest comeback in school history.
 Down 29–7 at the half, the Cavaliers outscored the Hokies 29–3 in the final two quarters.
 UVA capped its historic rally with a game-winning 47-yard touchdown pass from Aaron Brooks to wide receiver Ahmad Hawkins with 2:01 left to play.
-As of 2023, this remains UVA's last win in Blacksburg.
+As of 2025, this remains UVA's most recent win in Blacksburg.

-2011: Virginia 14 – Florida State 13
+2011: Virginia 14 – #25 Florida State 13

 Before 2011, Virginia had never won a game against Florida State in Tallahassee.
 The Cavaliers' record against the Seminoles stood at 2–14 overall and 0–8 in Doak Campbell Stadium.
 Virginia running back Kevin Parks ran for a touchdown with 1:16 remaining in the game, giving Virginia the lead.
 Florida State kicker Dustin Hopkins then missed a 42-yard field goal as time ran out, giving the Cavaliers their first win in Tallahassee in school history.
+This UVA football team was also the first UVA football team to win at FSU and at Miami in the same season.

-2019: Virginia 39 – Virginia Tech 30
+2019: Virginia 39 – #24 Virginia Tech 30

 Virginia lost 15 consecutive games to Virginia Tech from 2004 through 2018.
 Entering the 2019 contest, the Cavaliers and Hokies had identical records of 5–2 in ACC play and 8–3 overall, making the game a de facto ACC Coastal Division championship.
 Virginia quarterback Bryce Perkins had a total of 475 yards and three touchdowns, while kicker Brian Delaney kicked two late field goals to give Virginia a tenuous 33–30 lead.
 With just over a minute left, Virginia sacked the Hokies' Hendon Hooker three consecutive times.
 On the third sack, Hooker fumbled the ball, which was recovered by defensive lineman Eli Hanback in the VT end zone for a touchdown to seal the win, end the losing streak, and send Virginia to its first ever ACC championship game.
 Virginia went on to make its first Orange Bowl and also its first New Year's Six bowl game appearance.

+2025: Virginia 46 – #8 Florida State 38

+The Seminoles came to Charlottesville riding high from a 31–17 upset over No. 8 Alabama in Week 1 and were ranked eighth in the nation themselves after three games.
+In front of 50,107 fans, the Hoos battled Florida State to a second overtime, where a rushing touchdown by star quarterback Chandler Morris and a game-sealing interception by defensive back Ja'son Prevard on fourth & 12 sealed the game for the Cavaliers, resulting in one of the quickest field stormings in recent memory.
+The win improved Virginia's record to 4–1, as well as 2–0 in ACC play.
+Virginia went on to make and win its first bowl game under Head Coach Tony Elliott, finishing the season with the most wins in UVA history (11).